drmibell/node-red-contrib-queue-gate/README.md

 Messages with the user-defined topic `Control Topic` (set when the node is deployed) are not passed through but are used to control the state of the gate or the queue.

 Control messages can have values representing commands that change the state of the gate: `open`, `close`, `toggle`, `queue`, or `default`.
-Messages that control the queue are `trigger`, `flush`, and `reset`.
+Messages that control or monitor the queue are `trigger`, `flush`, `peek`, `drop`, `status`, and `reset`.
 The (case-insensitive) strings representing these commands are set by the user when the node is deployed.
 If a control message is received but not recognized, there is no output or change of state, and the node reports an error.

+The `peek` command sends the oldest message but does not remove it from the queue, the `drop` command removes the oldest message from the queue without sending it.
+The two may be used together to get the oldest message, perform some action, and then remove it from the queue only when it has been successfully serviced.

+The `status` command forces the status to be refreshed.
+This can be used in conjunction with a Status node to get the current message count, for example.

 When first deployed or after a `default` command, the gate is in the user-selected state defined by `Default State`.
 (See below regarding persistence.)
 When a valid control message is received, the gate performs one of the following actions: